yueplush/vrc-join-notification-pushover-windows/README.md

 # VRChat Join Notification with Pushover

 Resident desktop companion that watches your VRChat logs and pings you on the desktop (and optionally through Pushover) whenever a friend joins your instance.
-The original release ships a Python/Tkinter GUI, and the repository now additionally contains a native Go-based tray companion for Windows with a self-contained settings window.
+The original release ships a Python/Tkinter GUI, and the repository now additionally contains a native Go companion for Windows powered by a Fyne v2 settings window.

 ## Highlights
 - Tracks VRChat sessions safely, suppressing duplicates and ignoring your own joins.